Archibald Clark Kerr, 1st Baron Inverchapel: Personal life

-His personal life has been described as colourful.
-As a young diplomat, he lived in Washington with Major Archibald Butt (a military adviser to President Taft), and his partner, the artist Frank Millet.
+Kerr's personal life has been described as colourful.
+A bisexual, as a young diplomat he lived in Washington with Major Archibald Butt (a military adviser to President Taft), and Butt's partner, the artist Frank Millet.
 When he returned to the city 35 years later as British ambassador, he raised eyebrows "by going to stay in Eagle Grove, Iowa, with a strapping farm boy whom he had found waiting for a bus in Washington".

-While stationed in Moscow, Kerr took a liking in Evgeni [later Eugene] Yost, a 24-year-old Volga German embassy butler who had gotten into legal trouble.
+While stationed in Moscow, Kerr took a liking in Evgeni [later Eugene] Yost, a 24-year-old Volga German embassy butler who had got into legal trouble.
 At Kerr's personal request, Stalin granted him permission to leave the Soviet Union to become Kerr's masseur and valet.
 Kerr jokingly referred to Yost as "a Russian slave given to me by Stalin".

 A close confidant of the Kaiser's sister in the years before the Great War, he was also a disappointed suitor of the Queen Mother before his marriage, divorce and remarriage to a Chilean woman 29 years his junior.
 Politically on the left, a noted wit and unconventional in manner, he was sometimes suspected of excessive understanding for the Soviet position.
 His biographer, Donald Gillies, considered the rumoured pro-Soviet sympathies to be highly unlikely.

 He is best remembered in the public imagination for a much reproduced note he is said to have written in 1943 to Lord Pembroke while he was Ambassador to Moscow.
 A copy of the letter was published in The Spectator in 1978 with the comment that "an acquaintance has been delving among the Foreign Office records for the war years".

-"My Dear Reggie,

-In these dark days man tends to look for little shafts of light that spill from Heaven.
-My days are probably darker than yours, and I need, my God I do, all the light I can get.
-But I am a decent fellow, and I do not want to be mean and selfish about what little brightness is shed upon me from time to time.
-So I propose to share with you a tiny flash that has illuminated my sombre life and tell you that God has given me a new Turkish colleague whose card tells me that he is called Mustapha Kunt.

-We all feel like that, Reggie, now and then, especially when Spring is upon us, but few of us would care to put it on our cards.
-It takes a Turk to do that.